eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 (Machine-verified in the [verification notebook](#a-verification-notebook))
 {% endproof %}

-We note that this theorem provides further Condorcet stability, because if a Condorcet winner has the strongest pairwise margins, then it is immune to complex burial manipulations by any coalition.
+We note that this theorem provides further Condorcet stability.
+For example, if a Condorcet winner has the strongest pairwise margins, then it is immune to complex burial manipulations by any coalition.
 It also singles out exactly which non-Condorcet winners can ever possibly be elevated to victory through complex burial manipulations: ones who win by more than they lose to the Condorcet winner.

 > **Corollary:** (One-notch bound) A coalition can never improve the outcome by two notches via a complex manipulation.
 In particular, if $f(P_0)=C$ and $f(Q)=A$, then $Q\notin R(P_0)$.\label{one-notch}